Rote Learning: When Memorisation Builds Mastery

 As such, educators aim to transcend the dichotomy of rote versus critical thinking, acknowledging that one feeds into the other.
 By developing an environment where rote memorization acts as a precursor to critical thinking, teachers helps students to not only understand but also to question and extend their knowledge.

 Rote learning remains essential for building foundational knowledge that students need to access automatically, such as basic math facts and phonics rules.
 This automaticity frees up working memory for more complex problem-solving and creative thinking tasks.
-Without these memorized basics, students struggle to progress to higher-level learning and critical analysis.
+Without these memorised basics, students struggle to progress to higher-level learning and critical analysis.

 In the fabric of 21st-century education, the role of rote learning is nuanced, with its suitability varying across different types of knowledge within the curriculum.